 Greenwash is used intentionally when a company wants to be seen as green.
 Environmentalism is adopted as a unique selling point that appeals to the ecologically conscious consumer.
 The problem is, the efforts a company makes to be more environmentally friendly are negligible compared to the efforts made to be seen as such.
 This flaunting of environmentalism began in the 1960s, an era when the sustainability movement started to gain momentum.

-With this environmental awareness came a new type of consumer – the green consumer.
-And as with any market segment, this created new opportunities for businesses.
-Yet, rather than meet the demands of environmentalism, many corporations chose to hide dirty operations under a green sheen.
-Businesses chose to use deceit in exchange for money.
+This rise of environmentalism gave a new type of consumer – the green consumer – and new opportunities could be found for businesses.
+Yet, rather than meet the demands of environmentalism, many corporations chose to hide dirty operations under a green sheen, using deceit to pander to the ethical consumer.

 Since the 60s there’s been a global rise in concern for the environment.
 For instance, four waves of surveys, from 2014 to 2019 by Glocalities, compiled the answers from 189,996 respondents.
 These studies revealed global populations are united by environmentalism.
 In 2014, 71% of respondents were worried about the damage humans had caused to our planet.
 In 2019, this figure rose to 77%.

 Another study named The Global Sustainability Study 2021, by Simon-Kucher and Partners, revealed a significant global paradigm shift in how consumers view sustainability.
 The study reported 85% of consumers are greener in their purchasing behavior.
 Plus, many of these consumers are willing to pay more for sustainable alternatives.
-This research demonstrates why businesses choose to use greenwash tactics.
-It’s an easy way to capitalize on the ethical consumer.
+Greenwashing capitalizes on this ethical consumer.

-Yet, despite the short-term financial gains, greenwashing is risky behavior that’s frowned upon by investors, consumers, and regulators.
+Yet, these are short-term financial gains.
+Greenwashing is risky business, and is frowned upon by investors, consumers, and regulators.

 Why is greenwashing a problem?